theodi/synthetic-data-tutorial/README.md

 #### Data Description: Random

 The first step is to create a description of the data, defining the datatypes and which are the categorical variables.
-DataSynthetizer asks that we specific the datatypes of each attribute and also whether they're categorical data or not.

 ```python
 attribute_to_datatype = {